JohnGoldsmith/dotnetrdf-wiki/Design/dotNetRDF 2.0 Design.md

  - Remove reference to the Graph on a Triple
  - Remove the rarely used Context parameter on a Triple

 This is intended to simplify the Triple class, reduce it's memory footprint and get to a data model where it purely represents a Triple.
+It also simplifies the constructor for Triple since we no longer need to validate that the Nodes originate from the same Graph.
+Removing the Context parameter only really affects the rarely used N3 function contexts which is a feature we don't truly support anyway and so I would prefer to remove support for.

 With the removal of the Graph property we need to introduce a properly Quad class to represent Quads, the Quad class will have essentially the same API as a Triple but with the addition of a Graph property which will return a Uri *not* a IGraph.

+Implementation wise I intend to make Quad a standalone class not an extension because we don't want to allow implicit casting of Quad to Triple.
+Users should always be aware that this is a lossy operation, an AsTriple() method will be provided to do this explicitly.
+Conversely Triple will likely provide an AsQuad(Uri graphUri) method.
+This decision also means we can implement Quad as a decorator over a Triple allowing us to reduce memory footprint.

 ### IGraph Refactor